Soleus muscle

 In humans and some other mammals, the soleus is a powerful muscle in the back part of the lower leg (the calf).
-It runs from just below the knee to the heel, and is involved in standing and walking.
-It is closely connected to the gastrocnemius muscle and some anatomists consider them to be a single muscle, the triceps surae.
+It runs from just below the knee to the heel and is involved in standing and walking.
+It is closely connected to the gastrocnemius muscle, and some anatomists consider this combination to be a single muscle, the triceps surae.
 Its name is derived from the Latin word "solea", meaning "sandal".

 Structure

-The soleus is located in the superficial posterior compartment of the leg.
+The soleus is located superficially in the posterior compartment of the leg.

 The soleus exhibits significant morphological differences across species.
 It is unipennate in many species.
 In some animals, such as the rabbit, it is fused for much of its length with the gastrocnemius muscle.

-In humans, the soleus is a complex, multi-pennate muscle, usually having a separate (posterior) aponeurosis from the gastrocnemius muscle.
-A majority of soleus muscle fibers originate from each side of the anterior aponeurosis, attached to the tibia and fibula.
+The soleus is a complex, multi-pennate muscle in humans, normally having a separate (posterior) aponeurosis from the gastrocnemius muscle.
+Most soleus muscle fibers originate from each side of the anterior aponeurosis, attached to the tibia and fibula.
 Other fibers originate from the posterior (back) surfaces of the head of the fibula and its upper quarter, as well as the middle third of the medial border of the tibia.

-The fibers originating from the anterior surface of the anterior aponeurosis insert onto the median septum and the fibers originating from the posterior surface of the anterior aponeurosis insert onto the posterior aponeurosis.
+The fibers originating from the anterior surface of the anterior aponeurosis insert onto the median septum, and the fibers originating from the posterior surface of the anterior aponeurosis insert onto the posterior aponeurosis.
 The posterior aponeurosis and median septum join in the lower quarter of the muscle and then join with the anterior aponeuroses of the gastrocnemius muscles to form the calcaneal tendon or Achilles tendon and inserts onto the posterior surface of the calcaneus, or heel bone.

-In contrast to some animals, the human soleus and gastrocnemius muscles are relatively separate, such that shear can be detected between the soleus and gastrocnemius aponeuroses.
+In contrast to some animals, the human soleus and gastrocnemius muscles are relatively separate, so shear can be detected between the soleus and gastrocnemius aponeuroses.

-The Soleus is vestigial in the horse.
+The soleus is vestigial in the horse.

 Relations

 The gastrocnemius muscle is superficial to (closer to the skin than) the soleus, which lies below the gastrocnemius.

 The plantaris muscle and a portion of its tendon run between the two muscles.
-Deep to it (farther from the skin) is the transverse intermuscular septum, which separates the superficial posterior compartment of the leg from the deep posterior compartment.
+Deep to it (further from the skin) is the transverse intermuscular septum, which separates the superficial posterior compartment of the leg from the deep posterior compartment.

 On the other side of the fascia are the tibialis posterior muscle, the flexor digitorum longus muscle, and the flexor hallucis longus muscle, along with the posterior tibial artery and posterior tibial vein and the tibial nerve.

-Since the anterior compartment of the leg is lateral to the tibia, the bulge of muscle medial to the tibia on the anterior side is actually the posterior compartment.
+Since the anterior compartment of the leg is lateral to the tibia, the bulge of muscle medial to the tibia on the anterior side is the posterior compartment.
 The soleus is superficial middle of the tibia.